Funky Frame

 Progressive Caching

 Offline support is progressive—pages and API data are cached as you visit them.
 The more you explore, the more works offline.
-It's like leaving breadcrumbs, except the breadcrumbs are megabytes of cached HTML and JSON.

 Pro tip: Wander around while you have WiFi.
 Your future offline self will thank you.